 Also called 'International version', this game features the original Kingdom Hearts game along with the updates the countries outside of Japan got (including English voiceovers).
 But also has more content added specifically to this version for the patient Japanese players.

-So in short this game adds new cutscenes, new enemies, new keyblades and abilities for your character, and new aspects to the game including the Ansem reports.
+So in short this game adds new cutscenes, new enemies, new keyblades and abilities for Sora, and new aspects to the game including the Ansem reports.

 While the Playstation 2 version of Final Mix was only released in Japan, the Final Mix version is included in Kingdom Hearts HD 1.5 Remix for Playstation 3 which will be released in North America and Europe as well as Japan.